Hiroki Midorikawa

-Hiroki Midorikawa (緑川 大輝, Midorikawa Hiroki) is a Japanese badminton player and a member of the national team.
-He primarily competes in mixed doubles with Natsu Saito, reaching a career-high world ranking of No. 7 as of 21 October 2025.
-Together, they won two Super 500 titles – the 2023 Canada Open and the 2025 Indonesia Masters – and secured a silver medal at the 2025 Asian Championships.
-Midorikawa also competes in men's doubles with Kyohei Yamashita.
+Hiroki Midorikawa (緑川 大輝, Midorikawa Hiroki) is a Japanese badminton player who competes in doubles.
+He plays for the NTT East team and is a member of the Japanese national team.
+He primarily competes in mixed doubles with Natsu Saito, reaching a career-high world ranking of No. 7.
+The pair won two World Tour Super 500 titles – the 2023 Canada Open and the 2025 Indonesia Masters – and were silver medalists at the 2025 Asian Championships.
+In men's doubles, he partners with Kyohei Yamashita, achieving a career-high world ranking of 17.

 Early life

-Born in Saitama Prefecture on 17 May 2000, Hiroki Midorikawa began playing badminton at the age of seven, influenced by his parents and older sister.
-Midorikawa resides in Sayama City and attended Sanno Elementary, followed by Saitama Sakae Junior and Senior High School.
-In his third year of junior high, he won the team competition and was the runner-up in singles at the National Junior High School Tournament.
-In 2017, he won the doubles competition at the All Japan Junior Championships.
+Born on 17 May 2000 in Saitama Prefecture, Midorikawa began playing badminton at the age of seven, influenced by his parents and older sister.
+He attended Saitama Sakae Junior and Senior High School.
+During junior high, he won the team competition and was a runner-up in singles at the National Junior High School Tournament.
+In 2017, he won the doubles title at the All Japan Junior Championships.
+In his second year of high school, he formed a mixed doubles partnership with his classmate Natsu Saito.
+He later studied sports science at Waseda University from 2019 to 2023.

 Midorikawa describes himself as "self-paced and positive."
 When a shoulder injury prevented him from smashing, instead of being discouraged, he proactively used the opportunity to improve the precision of his drop shots and clears, as well as his footwork.
 Midorikawa views his relatively short stature as an advantage, believing his high energy and mobility help overcome limitations sometimes associated with shorter players, contrasting the common view that taller players have a natural advantage.
-His primary focus is mixed doubles with Natsu Saito, who was his classmate at Saitama Sakae Junior and Senior High School.
-They began playing together in their second year of high school.

-From 2019 to 2023, Midorikawa studied sports science at Waseda University.

 Career

-2023: Joins NTT East and wins first Super 500 title
+2023: Professional debut and first World Tour title

-Following his graduation from Waseda University, Hiroki Midorikawa joined the NTT East badminton team in April 2023.
-He and his mixed doubles partner, Natsu Saito, were promoted to the Japanese A national team under coach Jeremy Gan.
-In their first year on the A team, the pair won their first Super 500 title at the Canada Open, defeating Danish duo of Mathias Thyrri and Amalie Magelund in the final.
-They also finished runner-up at the Australian Open and reached the semifinals of both the Hong Kong Open and the Arctic Open.
+In April 2023, Midorikawa joined the NTT East team following his graduation from Waseda University.
+That year, he and mixed doubles partner, Natsu Saito, were promoted to the Japanese A national team under coach Jeremy Gan.
+The pair won their first World Tour Super 500 title at the Canada Open, defeating Mathias Thyrri and Amalie Magelund in the final.
+They also finished as runners-up at the Australian Open and reached the semifinals of the Hong Kong and the Arctic Opens.

+In men's doubles, Midorikawa and Kyohei Yamashita won the Osaka International title.

 2024: Indonesia Masters runner up

-In 2024, Midorikawa and Saito achieved a runner-up finish at the Indonesia Masters, losing to the top seeded Zheng Siwei and Huang Yaqiong in the final.
-They also competed in the BWF World Tour Finals in December but were eliminated in the round-robin stage.
+In mixed doubles, Midorikawa and Saito finished as runners-up at the Indonesia Masters, losing to the top seeds Zheng Siwei and Huang Yaqiong.
+They qualified for the season-ending BWF World Tour Finals but were eliminated in the group stage.

-Midorikawa also partnered with Kyohei Yamashita in men's doubles.
-After returning to international competition in August, they won two consecutive International Challenge titles at the Sydney International and the North Harbour International.
-Domestically, the pair swept all three of Japan's major national titles in 2024: the Japan Ranking Circuit, the All Japan Members Championships, and the All Japan Championships.
+In men's doubles, Midorikawa and Yamashita returned to international competition in August, winning consecutive titles at the Sydney International and the North Harbour International.
+Domestically, the pair won all three of Japan's major national tournaments: the Japan Ranking Circuit, the All Japan Members Championships, and the All Japan Championships.